lucashaley/UnityTeaching/WorkshopUnits/04b_GetComponent.md

 ### Method Chaining

-A cool aspect of C# is the ability to **chain methods** -- the ability to add methods together into one call.
+A cool aspect of C# is the ability to **chain methods** -- the ability to add methods together into one call, one after the other.
 You'll sometimes do this with `GetTransform`, where you want to just make one method call and not save the reference.
 In this case, you just add a dot and the method onto the end of the `GetComponent` call:

 ```C#
 enemy.GetComponent<HealthScript>().DealDamage(16);